+Ļ

-Area/Activity Hazard Risk level.
-Hi med. low Control measure or action required Date complete d Compl. by
+Area/Activity Hazard Risk leve Hi med.
+Control measure or action required Date completed Compl. by

+Completed by Date assessed.

+Signed.
+Review date

 Accidents, illness, first aid

 If anyone should become ill or suffer injury as a result of an accident the procedures below should be followed.
 The First aid provision will be assessed in compliance with the Local Authority /HSE guidance.